Issues

 There are a number of ways to specify details on a defect, to help you filter and resolve problems.

-When you create a defect, you can specify the environments in which the issue was detected.
-This will help developers understand which environments were problematic and where to focus their efforts.
+When you create a defect, specify the environments in which the issue was detected.
+This helps developers understand which environments were problematic and where to focus their efforts.

 • Select environments predefined by your administrator